 There is the odd amusing moment like the fanboy scene where Lothaire Bluteau’s Romanian local is referred to as “Frankenstein’s assistant” by Kevin Corrigan, only for him to reply that Frankenstein’s assistant was Igor and in the first two films was originally called Fritz, and moreover that Frankenstein was Swiss not Transylvanian.
 Don’t Look Up was shot on the Universal backlot, which fails to convincingly look like rural Romania – in the prologue, which features no less than Eli Roth, director of Hostel (2005), as the Romanian director, the date is supposedly 1928 but he is anachronistically using modern portable movie cameras.
 Most of the cast perform anonymously, especially hero Reshad Strik.
 Henry Thomas, once the kid in E.T. – The Extra-Terrestrial (1982) and now all growed up, has an amusing role as the mercenary-minded producer of the film.

-Fruit Chan subsequently returned to Hong Kong for the cryptic Last People on Earth film The Midnight After (2014).
+Fruit Chan subsequently returned to Hong Kong for the cryptic Last People on Earth film The Midnight After (2014) and the horror anthology Coffin Homes (2021).